NoahHenrikKleinschmidt/buildamol/docs/biobuild.utils.rst

 The utils package
 =================

-These are the utility modules of Biobuild.
+These are the utility modules of buildamol.
 They mostly serve in the background and keep everything going.
 Most users will not directly need to use these.
 However, they are documented here for completeness.